Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Direct Approximate Mixed-Integer Model Predictive Control via Imitation Learning

 \subsection{Imitation Learning for Approximate EMPC}

-Given that the inputs~\eqref{eq:input_definition} are continuous-valued, approximating $\pi_{\mathrm{MPC}}$ constitutes a regression problem.
-Therefore, supervised learning with a standard Multi-Layer Perceptron (MLP) is sufficient for training~\citep{karg2018deep, pfrommer2024sample}.
-In this setting, our imitation learning (IL) approach, owing to its supervised-learning nature, reduces to behavior cloning~\citep{ross2011reduction, laskey2017dart}, where a neural network policy is trained to mimic the expert EMPC policy $\pi_{\mathrm{MPC}}$.
+\qt{Since the inputs~\eqref{eq:input_definition} are continuous-valued, approximating $\pi_{\mathrm{MPC}}$ can be formulated as a regression problem.
+Consequently, supervised learning with a standard MLP is sufficient to obtain an accurate approximate controller~\citep{karg2018deep, pfrommer2024sample}.
+In this context, our imitation learning approach naturally reduces to behavior cloning~\citep{ross2011reduction, laskey2017dart}, in which a neural network policy is trained to directly mimic the expert EMPC policy $\pi_{\mathrm{MPC}}$.
+The focus of this paper is not on applying alternative neural network architectures to approximate MPC or on developing novel network structures.}

-\subsubsection{\textbf{Feature Design}:}

-For convenience, define the augmented system state as $\ax(t) := [\xess(t), \bPfg^\top(t-1)]^\top$.
-By substituting \eqref{eq:balance} into \eqref{eq:dynamics_ess}, an explicit function $f$ can be characterized to describe the evolution of $\ax(t)$ as\footnote{Deriving $f$ is not necessary since $f$ is only used to describe the closed-loop system evolution compactly.
-Hence, solving $\pmpc(I_{t}(T))$ does not require knowing the closed form of $f$ explicitly.}
+\subsubsection{Feature Design}